larryhudson/git-learning-cli/README.md

    cd git-learning-cli
    ```

-2. Install the required dependencies:
+2. Install the CLI:
    ```
-   pip install -r requirements.txt
+   pip install .
    ```

 ## Usage

-The main command to interact with the Git Learning CLI is `python cli.py`.
-Here are the available commands:
+After installation, you can use the `git-learn` command to interact with the Git Learning CLI.
+Here are the available subcommands:

 - `list`: Display all available scenarios
-- `start_scenario`: Start a specific scenario
+- `start-scenario`: Start a specific scenario
 - `check`: Check your solution for the current scenario
 - `hint`: Get hints for the current scenario
 - `complete`: Mark a scenario as completed